One minute, Instagram is giving you all you ever dreamed of in terms of followers, clicks and engagement.

 When I say “tell a story,” I mean that you should use your feed photos to create a particular narrative that will appeal to your target audience.

-For instance, if you’re a luxury travel agency, you might want to post dreamy-looking photos of views and experiences that you can offer a high-end clientele.
+For instance, if you’re a luxury travel agency, you might want to post dreamy-looking photos of views and experiences that you can offer to a high-end clientele.

 Alternatively, if you’re a beauty blogger showing off your favourite makeup products that you’re an affiliate for, you could create “before” and “after” posts to demonstrate their effectiveness in everyday life.